POS-IOS-I-OBEBOS/-8/README.md

 query succeeds even if these names change.
 Pages are decoded using the `windows-1251` encoding reported by the server, so Russian text is parsed correctly.
 The bot writes all request and response details to `fsrar.log` so invoice problems can be diagnosed.
+HTML entities on the page are decoded so Russian characters display correctly in the bot messages.